cert-manager/sample-external-issuer/README.md

 * [Kubebuilder v2.3.1+](https://book.kubebuilder.io/quick-start.html#installation)
 * [Kustomize v3.8.1+](https://kustomize.io/)

-You may also want to read: the [Kubebuilder Book] and the [cert-manager Concepts Documentation].
+You may also want to read: the [Kubebuilder Book] and the [cert-manager Concepts Documentation] for further background information.

 ### Create a test cluster